sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 date: "2019-12-20"
 excerpt_separator: <!--more-->
 ---
-In this blog, I am claiming that IT initiatives are currently governed in a way that ends up promoting risks instead of reducing them, leads to incorrect investment decisions, dilutes our empathy towards end-users, and ultimately reduces our ability to meet our fiduciary responsibility towards public funds as required in the [Financial Administration Act](https://laws.justice.gc.ca/eng/acts/F-11/index.html).
+In this blog, I am claiming that IT initiatives are currently governed in a way that ends up promoting risks instead of reducing them, leads to incorrect investment decisions, dilutes our empathy towards end users, and ultimately reduces our ability to meet our fiduciary responsibility towards public funds as required in the [Financial Administration Act](https://laws.justice.gc.ca/eng/acts/F-11/index.html).
 <!--more-->

 This blog will link to internal ESDC documents which are only accessible within the ESDC corporate network.